Almost every blog you visit these days will have some kind of page dedicated to a list of recommended tools and resources.

-- Add native links from inside your blog articles to your T&R page.
+- Add native links inside your blog articles to your T&R page.

-- When you update your tools page with new tools and content, let your email list know about this update.
+- Whenever you add new tools to your page, let your email list know about this update.

 - Link from your case study articles, top traffic posts and pages.

 - Create a PDF version of your tools and resources page for folks to download for free!